Ben Carter (actor): Comedy team

+CARTER: I don't believe anything he says, either.

+They performed this routine in two Charlie Chan pictures, The Scarlet Clue and Dark Alibi, and in the musical comedy Bowery to Broadway.
+Carter and Moreland were so popular that they embarked on a personal-appearance tour in 1946.

 Personal life

 Carter was a member of the Hollywood Victory Committee and was a civil rights activist.

 He resided at 2133 S. Harvard Blvd. in West Adams, Los Angeles, California, in 1942.

 Carter suffered from diphtheria.
 He died of the disease on December 12, 1946, in New York City.